oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 * [Sitewide ACL refactor](#site-wide-acl-refactor)
 * [Achievement system](#achievement-system)

+We have accepted the following four proposals for 2017:

+* [@Arunabh98's proposal](pdfs/GSoC2017ArunabhGhosh.pdf) for the learner dashboard.
+* [@kevintab95's proposal](pdfs/GSoC2017KevinThomas.pdf) for converting fallbacks to hints.
+* @prasanna08's proposal for applying ML to the code interaction.
+* [@1995YogeshSharma's proposal](pdfs/GSoC2017YogeshSharma.pdf) for a sitewide ACL refactor.

 # Students
 GSoC is an excellent opportunity for students to get paid to work on an open source project.
 If you're interested in applying as a student, you should definitely read the following resources: